mthstanley/twender/README.md

 afterwards run `source venv/bin/activate` next install required python packages `pip install -r requirements.txt`.

-Then create a .env file in the same directory as the config.py file with the following variables, similar to the following:
+Then create a .env file in the same directory as the config.py file, similar to the following:

 ```
 # .env configuration using environment variables